 DDoS attacks can be targeted at several layers of the network stack.
-The original kind of attack operated at the infrastructure layer, or layers 2 to 4 in OSI network stack terms.
+The original kind of attack operated at the infrastructure layer, or layers 2 to 4 in Open Systems Interconnect (OSI) network stack terms.
 These are the traditional flood the network type of attacks that simply overwhelm the servers providing services.
 There are several types of infrastructure layer attack that flood the network.

 |SYN Flood||SYN Flood Uses the TCP handshake protocol to tie up a receiving server until it times out.
 Attacker sends a SYN command to initiate a TCP connection.
 Receiver then sends back an ACK to acknowledge it, but attacker doesn’t send the usual 3rd step to confirm the response.
 The attacked server waits until the session times out.
 Many of these prevent real requests being serviced.|

 |TCP Reset||Fake TCP reset commands are sent to the server, causing it to drop its TCP connection|

 |UDP Storm||UDP does not require a handshake like TCP does.
 This makes it vulnerable to random UDP based requests.
 When an attacker sends a UDP request for a service on a random UDP port that doesn’t exist on the attacked server it’ll respond with a destination unreachable response.
 When many unfulfillable UDP requests are sent, the attacked server gets overwhelmed trying to respond.|